adipatel7/Optimal-Fantasy-Premier-League-Team/README.md

 # Optimal-Fantasy-Premier-League-Team

 ## Note
-Full program can be found in the python notebook.
+The full program can be found in the python notebook.

 ## Introduction